The tax year is the calendar year.

 The supreme tax authority in Germany is the Federal Ministry of Finance (Bundesministerium der Finanzen), whereas the taxpayer usually deals with the local tax offices.
 Employees are usually not audited as the annual income tax return is already subject to review.
 However, employees with income exceeding EUR 500,000 per year might be subject to regular audits.

 Statute of limitations

 The statute of limitation for income tax returns usually amounts to four years.
 An extension up to five years is possible in cases of tax evasion or up to ten years in cases of tax fraud.
 Further prescriptions have to be considered regarding the start date and suspension of the statute of limitation.

 Topics of focus for tax authorities

 Tax authorities in the meanwhile focus on international mobile employees and assignees.
-Beginning with the 2011 filing season, a new application within the annual income tax return has to be filed to provide the tax office with more detailed information about the assignment.
+Specific forms within the annual income tax return have to be filed to provide the tax office with more detailed information about the assignment.